WicksL08/ExForCyberEducation/learning/passwords.md

 ## 🧠 Why Password Cracking Is Taught

-Cybersecurity experts study password cracking not to “hack” real systems, but to:
+cyber security experts study password cracking not to “hack” real systems, but to:
 - Understand how attackers exploit weak passwords.
 - Demonstrate the importance of hashing and salting.
 - Teach students to **create stronger passwords**.